How to boost your profits by creating irresistible offers

 Give a reason why you’re making such a great offer

 Buyers don’t always want the cheapest option (e.g., a Casio digital watch), but they do want a bargain (e.g., a Rolex Submariner for only $3,000).
 However, a bargain needs a good rationale.
-If the deal is great—as it should be—explain why, with proof.
+So if the deal is great—as it should be—explain why, with proof.
 The following approaches can help:

 - “Our prices are great because we cut out the intermediaries and sell directly to the consumer.”